strarsis/sage10-fse/README.md

 ├── templates/            # → Block templates (required for a FSE theme) (formerly named `block-templates`) │   ├── page.html         # → Block template for singular page
 │   ├── index.html        # → Block template for the posts
+│   ├── home.html         # → Block template for posts page
-│   └── home.html         # → Block template for front page
+│   └── front-page.html   # → Block template for front page
 ├── parts/                # → Block parts (can be used in block templates, among others) (formerly named `block-parts`) │   ├── header.html       # → Block part for a header (there can be more headers, if needed) │   └── footer.html       # → Block part for a footer (there can be more footers, if needed)